peteamiri/Tutorials/AWS/AmazonWebServices.md

 ## Availability Zones ##

 As stated previously, currently, there are 35 Availability Zone's (AZ).
-These zones are consist of independent "DataCenters" (for DR reason).
+These zones are consist of independent "Data Centers" (for DR reason).

-They have low latency Network Intrastructure within a region across the AZ's
+They have low latency Network Infrastructure within a region across the AZ's

 Generally; each Region has at least 2 or more Availability Zones